tvdstaaij/nocto/README.md

 architecture, using the official bot API.
 It relies on long polling to be rapidly notified of new messages.

-This project is under heavy development; consider it a buggy alpha version.
+This project is under heavy development; consider it a useable alpha version.

 ## Quickstart

+1. Make sure you have a recent version of Node.js (0.12 is officially supported, 0.11.3+ is untested but probably works, 0.10 is too old for some submodules).
-1. Resolve core bot dependencies with `npm install`.
+2. Resolve core bot dependencies with `npm install`.
-2. Resolve dependencies for any plugins you wish to use (`npm install` in their directory under `plugins`).
+3. Resolve dependencies for any plugins you wish to use (`npm install` in their directory under `plugins`).
-2. Create a `config/local.json`, overriding values from `config/default.json`
+4. Create a `config/local.json`, overriding values from `config/default.json`
    where desired.
 Specifying `api.token` is required.
 Note that only the `echo` plugin is loaded and enabled by default.
-3. Make sure the user running the bot has read/write permission for the directories `logs` and `persist`, unless you disable these features.
+5. Make sure the user running the bot has read/write permission for the directories `logs` and `persist`, unless you disable these features.
-4. Launch with `node nocto.js` or `npm start`.
+6. Launch with `node nocto.js` or `npm start`.
+Note: in some operating systems the `node` executable is called `nodejs` instead.

 ## Dependencies